rburettt/musicai/README.md

 python app.py

-Note: the first time, you run the application, your web-browser will launch in order for you to login to Spotify (does not work with Safari as a default browser)
+Note: the first time you run the application, your web-browser will launch in order for you to login to Spotify (does not work with Safari as a default browser)

 ### Tweaking the ML model